mbejger/polgraw-allsky/sources/docs/coincidences.md

 * $\mathrm{fr}_{1},\,\dots\,\mathrm{fr}_{N_{coin}}$ are the frame numbers ($N_{coin}\times$`unsigned short int`),
 * $\mathrm{p}_{1},\,\dots\,\mathrm{p}_{N_{coin}}$ are the positions of candidate signals that took part in the coincidences, in their corresponding trigger files ($N_{coin}\times$`int`)

-in order to be able to recover the actual original candidate signals, if needed.
+in order to be able to recover the actual original candidate signals for further studies.